 Picking a paint color

 I knew the exact blue I wanted, but it was in my head.
-None of the options from my preferred paint brand were matching it.
+None of the options from my preferred paint brand matched.
 I wandered over to a different brand and finally found it, and had to talk mom into just going with the other brand for this project.
 I had to have the right blue, or I’d forever be wishing I could paint them again!
-I’d already spent five years with the green ones I didn’t completely enjoy, I didn’t want to spend another five years with a color I just didn’t love.
+I’d already spent five years with the green ones I didn’t completely enjoy, I didn’t want to spend another five years with a color I didn’t love.
 She relented.

 Off to the woman who would mix me up a great color.
 Her first question to me, which completely surprised me “What brand of paint do want this color in?
 This one, or a different brand?”
 I looked at mom, she looked at me and I squealed out the brand I much preferred and said “I had no idea you could mix it with a different brand.”
 The woman responded “Yeah, we can do anything now.
-It’s very high tech now.”
+Super high tech now.”

 Prepping the vinyl shutters